 “The Government had mandated Retirement and superannuation funds to invest at least 5% of yearly accretion in Equity markets.
 Many of them have opted ETFs for such investments”

-says Sharwan Goyal, who is the fund manager of 4 ETFs at UTI Mutual Fund, one of the largest Asset Management Companies (AMCs) in India.
+says Sharwan Goyal, who is the fund manager of 4 ETFs at UTI Mutual Fund, one of the largest AMCs in India.
 “In addition to this, Government decided to disinvest part of their holding through ETFs.
 This has helped the overall growth of ETFs in India”, he adds.

 Other factors boosting the ETF landscape in India:

 - Underperformance of active mutual funds: With the majority of the active equity mutual funds underperforming the benchmark index in 2018, there has been a renewed interest in the active vs. passive debate, with many investors moving to low-cost passive alternatives.

 SPIVA, which is maintained by S&P Dow-Jones & tracks the performance of active funds vs. its benchmarks, reported that more than 90% active large-cap funds underperformed their respective benchmarks